 Upon course completion, you will be able to:

-- Recall the keystroke that enables you to select two or more non-adjacent items from a Slicer
+- Recall the keyboard shortcut that enables you to delete one or more rows or columns that you’ve selected

 Suggested Audience: Practitioners who wish to learn more about creating and combining Excel reports from QuickBooks data.

 Program Prerequisites: None.
 Experience with QuickBooks and Excel Recommended

 NASBA Field of Study: Computer Software & Applications (2 hours each)